 Asian American Studies, UCLA

-Be sure to sign up on our subscriber list on the right and we'll keep you posted on new reviews, upcoming screenings, and when the DVD will become available to the general public.
+Be sure to sign up on our subscriber list on the right and we'll keep you posted on new reviews, upcoming screenings, and news to the general public.

 Please view a short introduction to the film below: